psychemedia/storytelling-notes/bendigeidfran_branwen_second_branch.md

 But what could she do?

-One day, she found a starling, its wing damaged, in the courtyard.
-She nursed it, trained it, and one day attached a message to it in a small bag attached to its chest.
-She had trained it well, and sent it on its way to her brother, to Bendigeidfran.
+One day, she found a starling in the courtyard.
+Its wing was hurt, damaged.
+She nursed it, and it recovered; she trained it, and trained it well; and one day attached a message to it, and sent it on its way to her brother, to Bendigeidfran.

 When he received the message, he was furious, cursing — what brother wouldn't be? — cursed, and raged, and summoned his men to set off across the sea.
 Bendigeidfran, giant that he was, was too big for any ship, and he walked through the sea; the fleet sailed at his side.